Home > News

 February 08

 When we visited Mali in January 2007 our programme included a visit to the village of Ogosaye.
 We were appalled by the dirty brown water from their traditional well.
 As this had no lining it was too dangerous for anyone to descend.
 Another well was needed but at 75 metres deep and £70 per metre the cost was great.
-BTFT were able to give a donation towards the cost and has received the following message from Abbé Noel at Pel Catholic Mission ‘Thanks to your aid the well of Ogosaye has finished - with lots of water.
+BTFT were able to give a donation towards the cost and has received the following message from Abbé Noel at Pel ‘Thanks to your aid the well of Ogosaye has finished - with lots of water.
 The whole village is celebrating.
 Thank you very much on behalf of the village of Ogosaye and the Parish of Pel.
 May God go with you as well as with all your churches.‘

 January 08